 She looked at Gran.

 Gran waved her away.
 “Go right ahead, Jen.
-I’ll be fine out here with this view for a few minutes.”
+I’ll be fine out here with this view for company.”

 Jennifer smiled and squeezed Gran’s hand as she got up.
 She had the kind of steady focus and calm demeanor that lent well to the nursing profession, and after seeing her interact with Gran this afternoon, I felt a little less nervous about leaving Gran in the Larsons’ care for an hour or two while we drove back to Kearny.

 Jennifer came inside and closed the door behind her.
-She was younger than Jakob’s father by about a decade, in her late 40s or early 50s.
+She was younger than Jakob’s father by about a decade, in her late forties or early fifties.
 Not a single strand of gray was visible in her wild red hair.
 Her face was still youthful, like Gran’s, either thanks to genetics or a healthy appreciation for sunscreen.
-Intelligence shown through her bright green eyes as she met my gaze.
+Intelligence shone through her bright green eyes as she met my gaze.

 “What’s up?” she asked, the lilt in her voice hinting at her Irish homeland.